Rock bass: IGFA records

-Rock bass are considered game fish throughout much of their range, the IGFA all-tackle world record for the species is a tie between 1.36 kg fish caught in York River, Ontario, Canada, and Lake Erie, Pennsylvania, US, in 1974 and 1998 respectively.
+Rock bass are considered game fish throughout much of their range, the IGFA all-tackle world record for the species is a tie between 1.36 kg fish – one caught in the York River in Ontario, Canada, and one from Lake Erie in Pennsylvania, US, in 1974 and 1998 respectively.

 Misconceptions

 Ambloplites constellatus (Ozark bass), a species of rock bass from the Ozark upland of Arkansas, and Ambloplites ariommus (shadow bass) are true rock bass, but regarded as separate species.
 Ambloplites rupestris is sometimes called the redeye or redeye bass in Canada, but this name refers more properly to Micropterus coosae, a distinct species of centrarchid native to parts of the American South.

 Rafinesque originally assigned the rock bass to Bodianus, a genus of marine wrasses (family Labridae).